ianpatricck/codew/README.md

 $codew->run($argv);
 ```

+This file will be used to manipulate the functionalities that involve the project: Compile, identify errors, pending issues and etc ...

 ### Compile only one PCP file

 ```
 $ php codew file.pcp -c file.php
 ```

 ### Compile an entire directory of PCP files